 - The price assumes you pay by direct debit.
 With other companies you sometimes get a discount for direct debit.
 If you are comparing prices with the gross rate at other power companies before the discount then this isn’t comparing like for like.

 Ultimately power supply is a low-margin business.
 There isn’t a lot of fat in it for the companies despite what you and I think.
 That’s why if you’re regularly reviewing your bills there isn’t a lot to save by switching.
 If, however you’re on the same plan you were five years ago, switching to any other supplier might save you money.
 Introductory offers are usually far better than you could get currently.
-So be a rate tart.
-And make sure you check out your offers in the Credit Simple dashboard to see if you could get a better deal.

 Credit Simple gives all Kiwis free access to their credit score, as well as their detailed credit report.
 See how your credit score compares by age, gender and community and gain valuable insights into what it all means.All stories by: Credit Simple